react-dnd/react-dnd/docs/01 Top Level API/DragSource.md

     // Your component receives its own props as usual var id = this.props.id;

-    // These two props are injected by React DnD,
+    // These props are injected by React DnD,
     // as defined by your `collect` function above: var isDragging = this.props.isDragging;
     var connectDragSource = this.props.connectDragSource;